X

 Photo by Helena Lopes on Unsplash

-If you don’t know any other honorific suffix, remembering this can get you through most of the situation you would encounter in Japan.
+If you don’t know any other honorific suffix, remembering this can get you through most situations you would encounter in Japan.

-Just like any language and culture, people respect you if you show your respect to others starting with calling them with the honorific suffix.
+Like any language and culture, people respect you if you show respect to others, starting with calling them with the honorific suffix.

 When you see someone for the first time, it is an absolute must to call him/her with the honorific suffix.